Blanket Size Chart and Dimensions Guide

 VELLUX

-Vellux blankets are hotel blankets, resistant to wear and tear from machine wash.
+Vellux blankets are hotel blankets, resistant to wear and tear from machine washing.
 They are fashioned when a thin layer of foam is wrapped in a nylon cover.
 They are warm and long-lasting but not ideal for personal use.

 4. How many blankets do you need to sleep with?